GregorSondermeier/events-and-sporttables-frontend/leo-angular/README.md

 ### Build

 Run `npm run ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use `npm run ng build -- --prod` for a production build.
+Use `npm run ng build -- --prod --output-hashing none` for a production build without hash values in the generated file names.

 ### Running unit tests